Homeopathy is a controversial form of alternative medicine. Some consider it a miracle, others a sham.

 But where did it all start?

 Alice Kuzniar, Professor of German and English at the University of Waterloo, is currently working on her fifth book, The Romantic Art of Homeopathy.
-In this year's Jacob-and-Wilhelm Grimm Lecture, she’ll review numerous ways in which homeopathy is a product of its time.
+She’ll review numerous ways in which homeopathy is a product of its time.
 Referencing German philosophers, poets, physicists, and physicians from around 1800, she’ll look at the pervasive notion in Romantic science of a “vital life force” and how it informed homeopathy’s concepts of healing and the infinitesimal dose.

 For example, did you know that